 Joe Plenzler (https://joeplenzler.com) is a 20-year Marine Corps veteran, serving a significant portion in a public affairs role, working with notable Marine Corps generals such as Generals Mattis, Conway, Amos, and Dunford.
 Post-military he has worked with the U.S. Naval Institute, led communications for Wounded Warrior Project, and has founded Cassandra-Helenus Partners.
 Joe and I spend some time talking about a variety of topics, but spend a considerable amount of time discussing thoughtful communication, particularly in time of crisis.
 A very insightful discussion you’ll absolutely enjoy.

+We’re going to dive right into today’s show.
 So I’m really excited to welcome Joe Plenzler to the show.
 And so I’m actually just going to read a very short snippet in a non-awkward way, Joe.
 Just a little snippet of his background.
 So Joe spent 20 years in our beloved United States Marine Corps before punching out.
 In the last few years of his time, he served the comrade Marine Corps through being a spokesman press secretary and staff group director, which is really cool.
-Not just for one coming up but for three, which is pretty, pretty terrific.
+Not just for one commandant but for three, which is pretty, pretty terrific.
 And then ever since exiting the service, he’s done a variety of things in the private sector, whether it’s media relations for veterans, non-profits and other things related to that.
 But then more recently, as the founding partner of Cassandra-Helenus Partners, and it’s a leadership development, human communication firm.
 And so incredibly grateful for him to be here today.
 So, Joe, I just want to welcome you, man.
 Thank you so much for being here.

 Hey, thanks for having me.
 I appreciate it being on the show.